emilyriehl/yoneda/src/simplicial-hott/10-rezk-types.rzk.md

           contractible-connecting-htpy
             ( hom A a a)
             ( ainitial a)
-            ( Segal-comp A is-segal-A a b a
+            ( comp-Segal A is-segal-A a b a
               ( first (ainitial b))
               ( first (binitial a)))
             ( id-arr A a)) ,